I am Michele Beltrame, I love computer programming, hiking the mountains and paying the bass guitar.

-Bootstrap is an awesome toolkit when it comes to build responsive web pages with little effort.
+Bootstrap is an awesome toolkit when it comes to build responsive web pages that work across different browsers with little effort.
 Its grid system is very well crafted, but it doesn’t allow to have a number of same-width columns per row which is not a divisor of 12.

 Ed eccoci… con qualche anno di ritardo arriva anche il diario della Valle della Loira, con aggiunta di qualche giorno trascorso alla Duna di Pyla.